worsco/ocp4-exp01-initcont/README.md

 ```

 Reload the image -- I found that I needed to view the web page in a new browser or an incognito session as
 the browser cached the initial space_cat.png image without displaying the new, much larger image.
+Firefox
+was more consistent in not caching the image while Chrome gave me trouble (Ctrl+R would reload the page,
+but I would still see the 'cached' image, not the image that should be served by the flask server).

 * The browser 'should' display the much larger image